tianxin459/earth/PROJECT_DOCUMENTATION.md

 ## 🌍 Project Overview

-The **Earth Visualization Project** is an interactive 3D globe application designed to showcase company's weekly Purchase Order (PO) data in a visually stunning and intuitive format.
+The **Global Sourcing Purchase Order Dashboard** is an interactive 3D globe application designed to showcase company's weekly Purchase Order (PO) data in a visually stunning and intuitive format.
 This system provides a cost-centric visualization of departure ports, destination ports, and comprehensive statistical analytics, transforming complex business data into an engaging 3D Earth interface.

 ### Key Features
 - **3D Interactive Globe**: Real-time rotating Earth with day/night cycle for immersive data exploration